aspose-html/Aspose.HTML-Documentation/content/java/converting-between-formats/html-converter/convert-html-to-mhtml/_index.md

     // Prepare HTML code with a link to another file and save it to the file as 'document.html' String code = StringExtensions.concat("<span>Hello, World!!</span> ",
                 "<a href='document2.html'>click</a>");

     File.writeAllText("document.html", code);

     // Prepare HTML code and save it to the file as 'document2.html' code = "<span>Hello, World!!</span>";
-    File.writeAllText("document2.html", code);
+    File.writeAllText(getOutputDir()+"/document2.html", code);

     String savePath = Path.combine(getOutputDir(), "output-options.mht");

     // Change the value of the resource linking depth to 1 in order to convert document with directly linked resources MHTMLSaveOptions options = new MHTMLSaveOptions();
-    // TODO: Fix this, no set for resource handling
-//       {
-//           ResourceHandlingOptions =
-//
-//           {
-//               MaxHandlingDepth = 1
-//           }
-//       };
+    options.getResourceHandlingOptions().setMaxHandlingDepth(1);

     // Convert HTML to MHTML
     com.aspose.html.converters.Converter.convertHTML("document.html", options, savePath);
 {{< /highlight >}}

 The [MHTMLSaveOptions()](https://reference.aspose.com/html/java/com.aspose.html.saving/MHTMLSaveOptions) constructor initializes an instance of the MHTMLSaveOptions class that is passed to `convertHTML()` method.
 The method takes the `document`, `options`,  output file path `savePath` and performs the conversion.
-In the above example, we use the property `MaxHandlingDepth = 1` means that only pages directly referenced from the saved document will be handled.
+In the above example, we use the `setMaxHandlingDepth(value)` method that sets the maximum depth of resource which will be handled.
+The value = 1 means that only pages directly referenced from the saved document will be handled.
+Default value is 3.

 {{% alert color="primary" %}}
 To learn more about [MHTMLSaveOptions](https://reference.aspose.com/html/java/com.aspose.html.saving/MHTMLSaveOptions) please read [Fine-Tuning Converters](/html/java/converting-between-formats/fine-tuning-converters/) article.